NatNight99/english-for-designers/04_tone of voice/Brand_analysis.md

 ### Mission statement
 To bring inspiration and innovation to every athlete in the world, If you have a body, you are an atlete

-### Voice:
+## Voice:
 - Positive, friendly and motivated
 - They promote determination, courage and resilience

+### Everyone can be an athlete
 - Positive
+- Motivational
-- Inclusive - Everyone can be an athlete
+- Inclusive
-- Empovering and progressive - They
+- Empovering
-- Inovative - they always try to find new ways to innovate they products
+- Inovative
 - Grounded

 ### Tone